wp-plugins/synved-shortcodes/readme.txt

 * Shortcode to hide content for adding comments and notes to posts and pages
 * Many parameters for ultimate customization
 * All parameters are documented in detail in the shortcode editor
+* **Conditional** shortcodes to show/hide content based on specific checks or conditions
 * Many useful lightweight icons provided built-in
 * Easy to adjust the look of shortcodes with built-in custom CSS field
 * Optional slick and [professional skin available](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/)